SECRET-GUEST/tsp-solver/Adaptive TSP Solver (ATS)/README.md

 4. Apply a genetic algorithm to the population, which consists of the following steps:

-   - a.Compute the population diversity, defined as the ratio of unique individuals to the total population size.
+   - a.
+Compute the population diversity, defined as the ratio of unique individuals to the total population size.

    - Adapt the mutation rate based on the population diversity to maintain a balance between exploration and exploitation.
 If the diversity is below a threshold, increase the mutation rate by a factor.

-   - b.Perform crossover and mutation operations to generate a new population.
+   - b.
+Perform crossover and mutation operations to generate a new population.
 The crossover operation combines two parent routes by selecting a random subsequence from one parent and filling the remaining positions with cities from the other parent in their original order.

-   - c.Repeat steps a-c for a predefined number of iterations.
+   - c.
+Repeat steps a-c for a predefined number of iterations.

 5. Return the best route found by the genetic algorithm as the final solution.